fstirlitz/luaparse/README.md

   appearing in parser input and raw bytes in source code, and how Lua escape sequences in JavaScript strings should be interpreted.
 See the [Encoding modes](#encoding-modes) section below for more information.
+- `preserveParens: false` If this option is true, parenthesized expressions are represented by (non-standard) ParenthesizedExpression nodes that have a single expression property containing the expression inside parentheses.

 The default options are also exposed through `luaparse.defaultOptions` where they can be overriden globally.